rahmanidashti/znuai/lectures.md

 ---
 layout: page
-title: Lectures
+title: Course Materials
-permalink: /lectures/
+permalink: /materials/
 ---

 # Books
 The required textbook for this course is [Artificial Intelligence: A Modern Approach (Third Edition)](http://aima.cs.berkeley.edu/), and a supplementary textbook (recommended, but not required) is [Artificial Intelligence: A New Synthesis](http://www.amazon.com/Artificial-Intelligence-Synthesis-Morgan-Kaufmann/dp/1558604677).
 Lecture material will be drawn from both textbooks, as well as from some of the recent online AI literature.

 # Lectures
 The following contains link to the lectures I give throughout the semester.
 Clicking the title of the week's lecture will go to a PDF.